davidcolton/WiDSIrelandLab2025/docs/pre-work/readme.md

 ---
-title: Granite Workshop Pre-work
+title: Women in Data Science Workshop Pre-work
-description: Preparation for the Granite Workshop
+description: Preparation for the Women in Data Science Workshop
 logo: images/ibm-blue-background.png
 ---

+# Pre-work

+The labs in this workshop are [Jupyter notebooks](https://jupyter.org/).
+The notebooks can be run on your computer or remotely on the [Google Colab](https://colab.research.google.com) service.
+Check out [Running the Granite Notebooks](#running-the-granite-notebooks) section on how to setup the way you want to run the notebooks.

 - [Pre-work](#pre-work)
   - [Running the Granite Notebooks](#running-the-granite-notebooks)